Aradina/PC-Dashboard/README.md

 ## Current Features

-Imports installed games from Steam and Xbox, presents them in a grid.
-Click to launch.
+Imports installed games from Steam, Xbox or GOG Galaxy, presents them in a grid.
+Click or press A on a gamepad to launch.

 Controller support largely functions for UI navigation.
+Only tested with Xbox controller.

 ## Planned Features